 - An X-ray.
 Primary bone cancers often have a characteristic appearance on an X-ray.

-- MRI scan.
+- A magnetic resonance imaging (MRI) scan.
 This is useful to show the exact site and size of a tumour.

 - A small sample (a bone biopsy) is removed for it to be examined under the microscope to look for abnormal cells.